 According to the method of formation, all convex moles can be divided into melanocytic, or pigmented and vascular.

-Pigment neoplasms
+Pigmented neoplasms

 Types of convex pigmented nevi: